dthedens/chicken-byte-blob/README.md

 <procedure>(byte-blob-map F BYTE-BLOB) => BYTE-BLOB</procedure>

-Returns a byte-blob obtained by applying {{F}} to each element of the given byte-blob.
+Returns a byte-blob obtained by applying `F` to each element of the given byte-blob.

 <procedure>(byte-blob->blob BYTE-BLOB) => BLOB</procedure>